Skip to main content

 • Leadership changes

-The output is a dynamic list of accounts that are both a strong fit and showing signs of readiness — the combination that makes outreach exponentially more effective.
+The output is a dynamic list of accounts that are both a strong fit and showing signs of readiness.
+That combination is what makes outreach meaningfully more effective: reply rates inside that 48-hour window run 4x cold-outbound levels, and meetings sourced from intent signals close at a 74% higher rate than meetings sourced from cold prospecting.

 You can also set up Rodz Webhooks to get notified in real time when a target account fires a relevant signal, or automate the whole workflow using Make and Rodz.